Wildlander-mod/Support/Docs/FAQ.md

 If you prefer to keep Dylan's lighting preferences - then open up ENBseries.ini in you Steam Skyrim folder and change the effects section to match the following
-![image of Low ENB Settings](https://media.discordapp.net/attachments/348579495537803274/763697916992552970/unknown.png) If on the other hand you want absolute best performance, but retaining the ENB weather & lighting effects you can switch your ENBseries.ini in your Steam Skyrim folder with this one [link - enbseries](https://cdn.discordapp.com/attachments/785284178282676234/785284699240792084/enbseries.ini)
+![image of Low ENB Settings](https://media.discordapp.net/attachments/348579495537803274/763697916992552970/unknown.png)

+If on the other hand you want absolute best performance, but retaining the ENB weather & lighting effects you can switch your ENBseries.ini in your Steam Skyrim folder with this one [enbseries.ini](https://cdn.discordapp.com/attachments/785284178282676234/785284699240792084/enbseries.ini)

 ---